 - 9. Three-yearly Oil Spill Exercise.
 The RHHA conducted its three-yearly Oil Spill Exercise on 01 Oct at Swanwick.
 Our contractors, Adler and Allen, attended along with the Regulator (the Maritime and Coastguard Agency) and observers from British Marine and Cowes Harbour.
 The exercise explored options for protecting the River in the event that a spill were to migrate further upriver.
 The standards achieved were favourably commented upon by the Regulator and the Harbour Authority remains certifiably compliant with the requirement. - 10.
 Financial Position.
-The Board has met to discuss the forward-look financial position in the light of this year's increase in Harbour Dues.
-A report will be issued separately including formal recommendations.
+The Board has met out of committee to discuss the forward-look financial position in the light of this year's increase in Harbour Dues.
+A report is submitted separately.